rupeshtiwari/rupeshtiwari.github.io/_posts/2022-06-18-guideline-to-become-senior-developer.md

 Once your design or modeling is done please read the checklist again and make sure your discovered approach is not violating any of these points.
 If you need help bring your architects in the room and ask questions.

-## Example: Design Manage Employee Angular Components
+### Example: Model Manage Employee Angular Components

 **Requirements:**